The murder of private investigator Daniel Morgan remains one of London’s most notorious unsolved cases.

 It was expected the trial would take place in April 2009.
 Two years of legal wrangling over disclosure of evidence and police handling of witnesses followed.
 In February 2010 a judge stopped the case against Sidney Fillery after excluding the evidence of a key witness.
 The charges against Cook were dropped in November.
 The entire case collapsed in March 2011 after prosecutors accepted they could no longer guarantee that full disclosure of evidence could be made to the defence.

-The Metropolitan Police have since admitted that the original investigation in 1987 was tainted by police corruption.
+The Metropolitan Police have since admitted that the original investigation in 1987 was tainted by police corruption, without giving any details of that corruption.

 Alastair Morgan commented at the end of the case: “We have encountered stubborn obstruction and worse at the highest levels of the Metropolitan police.
 We have found an impotent police complaints system, and we have met with inertia or worse on the part of successive governments.
 We have been failed utterly by all of the institutions designed to protect us.”

-On 10 May 2013 the Home Secretary Theresa May announced an independent judge-led inquiry would look into the circumstances of the case.
+On 10 May 2013 the Home Secretary Theresa May announced an independent panel would look into the circumstances of the case.

 Links and further reading: